Corteo: Filmography

 Cirque du Soleil released their film adaptation of Corteo on April 11, 2006.
-It was filmed in Canada in 2005.
+It was filmed in Canada in two shows in September 4, 2005.
 During the Creative Arts ceremony on September 8, 2007, it won the Emmy award for Outstanding Picture Editing for a Special.
 The following day, it also won a Gémeaux (Gemini Award) for Meilleur montage - humour, variétés, arts de la scène (best editing - humor, entertainment, performing arts).

 Tour

 Following Corteo's première in Montreal in 2005, it was seen by more than 5 million spectators.
 Corteo celebrated its 1000th show in January 2008 in San Diego; its 1500th show in June 2009 in Nagoya, Japan; its 2000th show in September 2010 in Kazan, Russia, and its 3500th show in March 2015 in Bogota, Colombia.

 Corteo began (like all touring Cirque du Soleil shows) with a North American tour (2005-2008), which was followed by a Japanese tour in 2009.
 The show did not go on to any other cities in Asia or Oceania, but instead proceeded to a European tour (2010-2013) and then a South American tour (2013-2015).

-The show's Big Top final performance took place in Quito, Ecuador on 13 December 2015.
+The show's Big Top final performance took place in Quito, Ecuador, on 13 December 2015.

-The show has been adapted to an arena format and premiered in New Orleans, Louisiana, kicking off a two-year tour across North America in March 2018.
+The show was adapted to an arena format and premiered in New Orleans, Louisiana, kicking off a two-year tour across North America in March 2018.

 Reception

-Reviews of Corteo in the news media were mixed.
+Initial reviews of Corteo in the news media were mixed.
 In 2005, the Toronto Sun found the show "brilliant" but the Oakland Tribune concluded that it merely "settles for being very good".
 The New York Times gave a lukewarm review in May 2006, stating at best that it "will pass the time pleasantly for those who have seen and enjoyed previous Cirque extravaganzas".
 Although The Washington Post named it an "Editors' Pick" in November 2006, the headline of its article noted, "Some of the Thrill Is Gone".
 LA Weekly in 2007 praised the acrobats but criticized the clowns.
 A March 2008 review in The Oregonian was similarly reserved, stating that there is a "disparity in the quality of the acts" and a "lack of a cohesive ending".
 Sun Media was enthusiastic about an Ottawa performance of Corteo in September 2008.

 In May 2018, The Daily Nebraskan praised the show, saying it left the audience dazzled.